bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/bes-user.md

 Returns `True` if the user has been granted the privilege to send refreshes to computers.

+# can submit queries flag of &lt;bes user&gt; : boolean

+No documentation exists.

 # creation time of &lt;bes user&gt; : time

 Returns the time when the specified user was created.